Vocal, Choral & Opera

 Applicants must have completed undergraduate level language courses in at least two of three target languages (Italian, German, French), as well as the equivalent of three semesters of diction for singers (English, Italian, German, French).
 Opportunity is given to make up deficiencies but such courses cannot be applied to the Master’s degree.

-A copy of your transcripts (unofficial) from all prior schools.
+3) One copy of your unofficial transcripts from all prior schools.

 The repertoire offered should include a minimum of six (6) selections.
 ALL selections should be performed from memory.